cran-task-views/MissingData/MissingData.md

 -   `r pkg("lodi")` implements the *imputation of observed values below the limit of detection* (LOD) via censored likelihood multiple imputation (CLMI).

-In addition, `r pkg("mitools")` provides a generic approach to handle multiple imputation in combination with any imputation method, `r pkg("NADIA")` provides a uniform interface to compare the performance of several imputation algorithms, `r pkg("cobalt")` computes balance tables and plots for multiply imputed datasets, `r pkg("SynthTools")` provides confidence intervals for multiply imputed datasets, `r pkg("miceafter")` allows different types of statistical analyses and pooling after multiple imputation, and `r pkg("basecamp")` fit models from multiply imputed datasets in a generic way.
+-   *Evaluation*: `r pkg("NADIA")` provides a uniform interface to compare the performance of several imputation algorithms.

 [**Weighting methods**]{#weights}